AI Apprenticeships in Oxford

 For HR, L&D, and people managers.
 Embed AI into recruitment, performance management, workforce planning, and employee engagement.

-Oxford fit: biotech HR teams, university HR, Sophos people leaders, research institution HR
+Oxford fit: biotech HR, university HR, Sophos people leaders

 Level 4